kaabilcoder/threadit/README.md

-# Threaddit - a reddit clone
+# Threadit - a reddit clone

-Threaddit is a full-stack Reddit clone; it's a comprehensive web application inspired by Reddit, built using Flask and its diverse libraries for the backend, combined with PostgreSQL for robust database management.
+Threadit is a full-stack Reddit clone; it's a comprehensive web application inspired by Reddit, built using Flask and its diverse libraries for the backend, combined with PostgreSQL for robust database management.
 The frontend is developed using React.js and its rich set of libraries, offering a seamless and dynamic user experience.

 # Contents